GMkonan/citus-hasura/README.md

 ## Deleting docker stuff to reset

-If you need to delete your docker containers and volumes use this commands:
+If you need to delete ALL your docker containers and volumes use this commands:

 - `docker rm -f $(docker ps -a -q)`
 - `docker volume rm $(docker volume ls -q)`

+If you want to delete only some containers or/and some volumes you can do this:

+- `docker ps` to check all containers
+- `docker rm -f CONTAINER_ID` you can see the id in the other command's output.

+To delete volume:
+- `docker volume ls` To check all volumes
+- `docker volume rm -f VOLUME_NAME` you can check volume name in command above.

 ## Insert dummy data easily